The Inward Investment and International Taxation Review: Spain

 This partial exemption can also be applied to capital gains generated from the transfer of the above-mentioned assets to third parties.
 If the transaction is carried out between related parties, the partial exemption will not apply.

-Entities that are taxed under the general and increased tax rates (25 per cent and 30 per cent, respectively) can apply a special reduction to their positive taxable base in an amount equal to 10 per cent of the increase in its net equity.
+Entities that are taxed under the general tax rate (25 per cent) or some of the increased tax rates (30 per cent) can apply a special reduction to their positive taxable base in an amount equal to 10 per cent of the increase in its net equity.
 The following conditions must be met to apply this reduction: (1) there must be an increase in the entity's net equity that must be maintained during a five-year period; and (2) reserve for the amount of the reduction must be booked separately in the account balance.
 This reserve should be recorded as restricted reserves for, at least, a period of five years.

 However, this reduction cannot exceed 10 per cent of the entity's positive taxable base prior to certain adjustments.
 The excess over the aforementioned limit can be carried forward for application in the following two years.